I

 -

 PROTECTIVE SLEEVE (2008-03-20) - Over the years I have made several sleeves from Sunbrella to protect the finish of Panache's tiller.
 The sleeve shown below was my second version that worked well until I added the tiller extension on top and the Tiller Pilot bracket on the bottom.
-It no longer fits with these added attachments so I put it aside.
+The sleeve no longer fits with these added attachments so I put it aside.
 Not something I was happy about but I figured that a few extra coats of Cetol would protect the tiller.
-Unfortunately I ran out of Cetol Marine and the tiller lost the wood grain appearance when it was coated with the opaque version of the milky Cetol.
+Unfortunately I ran out of Cetol Marine and the tiller lost the nice wood grain appearance when it was coated with the opaque version of the milky Cetol.
 A prime example of sacrificing appearance for performance.

-Filled Wood Cracks 2019-10-25 - My laminated tiller has
+- Filled Wood Cracks 2019-10-25 - My laminated tiller has

 served me well since I built it in 1997.
 Over the years I applied several